AdhamBasheir/ITI-Database-Bash/README.md

 ### Backup and Restore
 - Root user can backup and restore the system data.
-- Backup files are named by date and time.
+- Backup files are named by date, time, and a custom name.

 ## Planned Features